 Batman is replaced by the anime character Devilman.
-Godzilla and Spider-Man remain unmodified, the latter still morphing into the bat-like creature when defeated.
+The fake Spider-Man is recoloured into the licensed character from Marvel Comics.
+Since he is now the real Spider-Man, he doesn't morph into a bat-like shape; instead he actually leaves the battle when enough damage is inflicted, with Devilman entering to replace him.
 Enemy soldiers with flamethrowers are also changed to bald men with headbands, away from their original likeness to John Rambo.
+Godzilla remains unmodified.

-||The Revenge of Shinobi.
-Second international release.|
+|1.02 (1990)||The Revenge of Shinobi.
+Europe and international release.|

-Spider-Man is recoloured into the licensed character from Marvel Comics, and acknowledged by a copyright notice (Sega already had the license to the character for another game they were developing at the time, The Amazing Spider-Man vs. The Kingpin).
-Since he is now the real Spider-Man, he doesn't morph into a bat-like shape; instead he actually leaves the battle when enough damage is inflicted, with Devilman entering to replace him.
-Godzilla is unaltered.
+Spider-Man is acknowledged by a copyright notice (Sega already had the license to the character for another game they were developing at the time, Spider-Man vs. The Kingpin).
+Godzilla is still unaltered.
+Spider-Man's web now cover and slow down player if hit.

-||The Revenge of Shinobi.
-Third international release.|
+|1.03 (1990)||The Revenge of Shinobi.
+Another international release.|

 Godzilla is replaced by a skeletal dinosaur.
 Everything else remains intact from the previous revision, including the licensed use of Spider-Man.
 This version was used in the 6-Pak cartridge.